 Smithsonian Institution exhibition

-Viking World also hosts segments from the Smithsonian Institution’s Viking Millennium Exhibition, ‘Vikings: The North Atlantic Saga’.
-It sheds light on early Norse settlement and exploration of Europe and North America.
+Viking World also hosts segments from the Smithsonian Institution’s Viking Millennium Exhibition, Vikings: The North Atlantic Saga.
+The exhibition sheds light on early Norse settlement and exploration of Europe and North America.

-Where there vikings in Iceland?
+Where there Vikings in Iceland?

-What more is there to see at Viking World?
+What else is at Viking World?

 The museum hosts four different exhibitions and has a good café.
 The café is is a great place to get breakfast for people arriving to Iceland in the early morning.